ashram15/sorting_algorithms/README.md

 ## Overview:
 This project implements and analyzes five common sorting algorithms in C++.
 Each algorithm is used to sort <strong>randomized</strong> arrays of varying sizes, from 1000 to 50,000 elements.
 The program then measures the time taken by each algorithm to sort these arrays and writes these results to a CSV file.

 A python script (plot.py) then reads the CSV data and visualizes the performance of each sorting algorithm using Matplotlib.
-The resulting plot, which shows the sorting time(in seconds) as a function of array size (n), is attatched at the bottom of this README.
+The resulting plot, which shows the sorting time(in seconds and in <strong>log scale</strong>) as a function of array size (n), is attatched at the bottom of this README.

 ## Algorithms:
 **1. Bubble Sort**: